-This quick and easy recipe for Crispy Pan-Fried Shrimp features fresh, succulent, briny Gulf shrimp.
-They are lightly coated with flour and then pan-fried in a small amount of olive oil until they are golden brown, crispy and delicious.
+One of my all-time favorite recipes, this quick and easy Pan-Fried Shrimp Recipe features fresh, succulent, briny Gulf shrimp lightly coated with seasoned flour and then pan-fried in a small amount of olive oil or avocado oil until golden brown, crispy, and delicious.

 Jump to: